cisagov/ScubaGoggles/baselines/Groups for Business Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.GROUPS.7.1v0.1
 New Groups SHOULD be created with an Access type of Restricted unless necessary for agency mission fulfillment.

-- _Rationale:_ This helps protect against unauthorized access to groups
+- _Rationale:_ Allowing external users to post opens the door for phishing or other malicious activity to be shared via Groups.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping